 - 1. Bicycles, scooters, and skateboards must be placed and locked in the bike racks provided. - 2.
 Students are not to loiter near the bicycle racks. - 3.
 Riding double on a bicycle is forbidden by law. - 4.
 All riders must stay on the right side of the street while riding their bikes.
 Follow the traffic rules that apply to moving vehicles, including the use of hand signals.
 Always cross a street at an appropriate intersection. - 5.
-Ride single file to prevent blocking traffic. - 6.
+Ride single file and in the bike lane to prevent blocking traffic. - 6.
 Helmets are required by law.